MariamFarman/Modulated-SubGraph-Finder/README.md

 #### InitialGraphs

 This is a text file that contains the initial sub-graphs that are found by combining the individual P-values of the gene.
-The snapshot shows there core sub-graphs were found, writen in a linw with the combined p-value of the sub-graph at the end.
+The snapshot shows there core sub-graphs were found, written in a line with the combined p-value of the sub-graph at the end.

 `[ppp2r1a, tgfbr2, tgfb2, ppp2ca] 1.1103580381200124E-18`